plucafs/aybo/README.md

 # How it works
 On Firefox:
-- Go in Setting or paste this *about:preferences* your address bar:
+- Go in Setting or paste this *about:preferences* your address bar
 - Select the Home category
 - In Homepage and new windows select Custom URLs
 - Paste this https://plucafs.github.io/aybo/